metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

    Directory containing log files, including:

    ``log/db``
-      The database which cylc uses to record the state of the suite;
+      The database which Cylc uses to record the state of the suite;
    ``log/job``
       The directory where the :term:`job log files <job log>` live;
    ``log/suite``
       The directory where the :term:`suite log files <suite log>` live.
-      These files are written by cylc as the suite is run and are useful for debugging purposes in the event of error.
+      These files are written by Cylc as the suite is run and are useful for debugging purposes in the event of error.

 ``suite.rc.processed``